Lecture 13: Monoids

 Any and All

-Similarly to numbers, there are two Monoid
+Similarly to numbers, there are two Monoids on booleans,

 which are defined by way of two wrapper types: